Image Ruth Johnston, Flickr

 They are an energetic, outgoing and friendly breed of cat who gets along well with children and other pets.

-Their silken coat requires weekly grooming to keep it tangle free.
+Their silken coat requires a weekly groom to keep it tangle free.

 “They are not new to us, being mentioned by writers nearly a hundred years ago, if not more.
 I well remember white specimens of uncommon size on sale in Leadenhall Market, more than forty years since; the price usually was five guineas, though some of the rare excellence would realise double that sum”.